Scalability and robustness of spectral embedding: landmark diffusion is all you need: Numerical Results

 \subsubsection{Complexity analysis}

-Let $n$ be the size of the dataset and $n^\beta$ the size of the landmark set, where $\beta\leq 1$ throughout and set $k=n^\beta$ whenever kNN scheme is applied.
-For dense affinity matrix, the spatial complexity of the DM is $O(n^2)$.
-If kNN scheme is applied, the spatial complexity of the DM becomes $O(n^{1+\beta})$.
-On the other hand, no matter what kernel is chosen, compactly supported or not, the spatial complexity of the Roseland and the Nystr\"om extension is $O(n^{1+\beta})$.
+Let $n$ be the size of the dataset and $n^\beta$ the size of the landmark set, where $\beta\leq 1$ throughout.
+We set $k=n^\beta$ whenever kNN is applied.
+For a dense affinity matrix, the { space} complexity of DM is $O(n^2)$.
+If kNN is applied, the { space} complexity of DM is $O(n^{1+\beta})$.
+On the other hand, no matter what kernel is chosen, compactly supported or not, the { space} complexity of Roseland and the Nystr\"om extension is $O(n^{1+\beta})$.